Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Additional Experiment

 \subsection{Mini-batched Online TTA}

-In the experiment described in \secref{ssec:cifar_result} and \secref{ssec:imagenet_result}, we ran TTA on the target dataset for one epoch and then evaluated it on the same target dataset, where each sample in the target dataset had to be accessed twice.
+In the experiment described in \secref{ssec:exp_setting}, we ran TTA on the target dataset for one epoch and then evaluated it on the same target dataset, where each sample in the target dataset had to be accessed twice.
 However, there may be a situation in which we cannot access the whole target dataset at once.
 In this section, we describe performing TTA in a mini-batched online manner.
 Here, each target mini-batch can be accessed only one time.
 In other words, for each mini-batch, we perform one step of TTA optimization and then make a prediction on the mini-batch.
 This mini-batched online procedure is computationally efficient because we can discard the mini-batch after the prediction.

-\tabref{atab:online_cifar_accuracy} and \tabref{atab:online_imagenet_accuracy} show the test accuracy on CIFAR10/100-C and ImageNet-C/R evaluated in a mini-batched online manner.
-Compared with the offline TTA (\tabref{tab:cifar_accuracy} and \tabref{tab:imagenet_accuracy}), the accuracies deteriorated in most cases because the target mini-batches were predicted in the beginning with an insufficiently adapted model.
-However, CAFe had the best accuracy in most cases.
+\tabref{atab:online_cifar_accuracy} and \tabref{atab:online_imagenet_accuracy} show the test accuracy on CIFAR10/100-C and ImageNet-C evaluated in a mini-batched online manner.
+Compared with the offline TTA (\tabref{tab:accuracy}), the accuracies deteriorated in most cases because the target mini-batches were predicted with an insufficiently adapted model in the beginning.
+However, CAFe had the best accuracy on the mixed set of CIFAR10/100-C and all sets of ImageNet-C and competitive accuracy in other cases.